ptheywood/gtc-2019-talk/presentation.md

 + Room for further performance improvements
     + Reduce load on global memory
-    + Improve use of CUDA Streams
+    + Improve use of CUDA streams
     + Will be implemented in future versions of FLAME GPU

 ]